 - Pick a public location close to your home, office, or meeting place, or ask Keep Abilene Beautiful (KAB) to help you pick a spot.

 - A sign with your group name will be placed in your area.

-- Designate a leader, someone who is responsible for announcing cleanup dates, organizing volunteers, and getting the Adopt-a-Street or Adopt-A-Creek supplies from KAB.
+- Designate a leader, someone who is responsible for announcing cleanup dates, organizing volunteers, and getting the Adopt-a-Spot supplies from KAB.
 Supplies include trash bags and Grab-Its!

 - Get together to clean your area!
 You can remove litter and debris, plant trees and flowers, paint, etc.